goyoambrosio/goyoambrosio.github.io/_posts/2018-06-21-Preventing-DNS-Leaks-in-VPNs.md

   - resolv.conf
 last_modified_at: 2018-06-21
 ---

-A DNS leak is a problem with the network configuration that results in loss of privacy by sending DNS queries over insecure links instead of using the VPN connection.

 There are different ways to fix DNS leaks depending on your initial system configuration.
 A common situation, as occurs in Ubuntu 18.04, is when your